AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 One of the most intriguing areas of meta learning is the way it uses metadata: data about data.
 For example, image metadata like resolution, size, or creation date helps the system identify which algorithms or parameters improve predictions.

-When fed this meta data, meta learning algorithms can adapt based on patterns found in prior tasks, ensuring that the learning process becomes more efficient with fewer training steps.
+When fed this metadata, meta learning algorithms can adapt based on patterns found in prior tasks, ensuring that the learning process becomes more efficient with fewer training steps.

 Meta learning and optimization